danielmarbach/PerformanceTricksAzureSDK/README.md

 }
 ```

 with the Azure service Bus library the message body is represented as `BinaryData` which already contains a materialized block of memory that is treated as readonly.
-There is no need to copy that and we can get rid of this whole code by simply assigning `message.Body` to the new message.
+There is no need to copy that, and we can get rid of this whole code by simply assigning `message.Body` to the new message.

 ```csharp
 public class ServiceBusReceivedMessage